 5. The drops are all donations

 While many service members will be quick to point out military inaccuracies in the film, the positive effect that the drop has cannot be argued.
-The relief and joy that Operation Christmas Drop brings to the people of Micronesia every year is an incredible achievement and a testament to the hard work and dedication of the volunteers that make it possible.
+The relief and joy that Operation Christmas Drop brings to the people of Micronesia every year is an incredible achievement and a testament to the hard work and dedication of the volunteers who make it possible.